AndyGanea/MEG_shared/README.md

 * Select the data folder (6.
 DataSet14_Align_cue in our case)
 * Answer 'y' to exclude the iDTF method (in our case)
 * The script creates a Wilcoxon subfolder under selected data set folder and then L-R differences files, a heatmap and a log file in each folder; sample subfolder: \DataSet14_Align_cue\Wilcoxon_06222025-1455\Cue_gPDC_10Hz
+* For movement analysis, run meg_wilcoxon_analysis_V3.py

+Step 5a - If you only need to produce summaries, run summary_wilcoxon.py

 Step 5 - Manually move the wilcoxon CSV files into Data\Visual folder to be analysed
 * Example: file gPDC_10Hz_L-R_wilcoxon.csv moved into Data\Visual folder